RDycore/RDycore/docs/developer/ceed.md

 | cell_right |  3   | Out    | Flux contribution to the right cell [f_h f_hu f_hv] * L_edge/Area_right |
 | flux       |  3   | Out    | Flux through the edge [f_h f_hu f_hv] |

-- Second, create `CeedElemRestriction` for all the input and output fields of previously created `CeedQFunction`.
+- Second, create [`CeedElemRestriction`](https://libceed.org/en/latest/api/CeedElemRestriction/) for all the input and output fields of previously created `CeedQFunction`.
-A `CeedElemRistriction` tells libCEED the indices of a `CeedVec` from/to which the values are to extracted/written for an input/output field.
+A `CeedElemRistriction` tells libCEED the indices of a [`CeedVector`](https://libceed.org/en/latest/api/CeedVector) from/to which the values are to extracted/written for an input/output field.
 The `CeedElemRestriction` for the fields and the example mesh is given below.

 | Variable name    | Size of offset    | Size of CeedVector   | Created via                        | Notes |